TTy32/bitsandbytes-iptables/README.md

 ### IP-alias

 Alias for the ip-based rule.
-ALL can be specified for all IP addresses.
+Must match in file <bb-ipaliases>

 ### Protocol